1. Image Assembly#

 import matplotlib.pyplot as plt

-import lbm_caiman_python as lcp
+import mbo_utilities as mbo

 1.1.
 Input data: Path to your raw .tiff file(s)#